2 Big Opportunities to Improve Your Site Search Conversion Rate

 2. Merchandise Search Results Pages for Searches with Low Conversion Rates

-Relevancy is a problem that many online retailers suffer from when it comes to search and navigation.
+Relevancy is a problem that many top online retail sites suffer from when it comes to search and ecommerce website navigation.
 While a solution like SearchSpring can drastically improve matters, there are opportunities to improve relevancy on your own.
 One way is to merchandise popular searches.
 Depending on the number of items you carry, this could take a lot of time, but a good place to start is to look into your reports and find popular searches that have low conversion rates.

 When you’ve found a query that has a low conversion rate, go to your search bar and try the query yourself.
 You may be surprised to find that few, if any of the products on that page are relevant to the query.
 Next, it would likely be worth your time to find out which of the relevant products have the highest conversion rates, and then manually place those on the top of this page.